mohit2978/AWS-notes/011.ec2 volumes and ebs/notes.md

 In pricing model,in capacity estimation model ,we reserve capacity in a AZ.

+In runtime ,Aws provide cpu credits automatically so you can use burstable instances!

+Burstable instances are billable!!
 ## Storage Options

 AWS offers flexible and easy-to-use data storage options for EC2 instances to meet all the requirements.
 Each option has its performance perks and cost.
 Some storage options offer persistent storage, while others provide fast temporary storage for the instance